-Plots A1 and A2, Surrey Quays Shopping Centre car park and surrounding area
+Plot A1 and A2, Canada Dock, Surrey Quays Shopping Centre car park and surrounding area

-This phase of the work will see increased construction traffic on site and along the haul road.
 All work is carried out in accordance with industry standards and the levels set by Southwark Council’s environment team.
-Mace have produced a helpful note which provides more detail on how we monitor and record site impact and the limits we work within on Plot A2.
+Mace has produced a helpful note which provides more detail on how we monitor and record site impact and the limits we work within on Plot A2.

 Haul road and vehicle access